 During annual Easter and summer residencies, young singers learn from world-class stage and music directors, leading up to a performance on the main stage for an invited audience at Wormsley.

-Participation for Youth Company members is free of charge, and we are very grateful to donors who support this work.
+Participation for Youth Company members is free of charge.

 Karen Gillingham director